BryGabbase/file-upload-api/README.md

 - Built with **ViewSets** and **APIViews**
 - Includes **test endpoints** to verify CRUD operations
 - File type and size validation
+- Validators .Regulation what users can and cannot write into DRF REST API

 ## Demo / Screenshots